-In addition the Council has membership of the IPF Treasury Benchmarking Club, involving the completion of questionnaires and the attendance at meetings, usually twice a year.
-This membership is kept under review to ensure that it continues to be useful to the Council.
+In addition the Council has a contract with Sector Treasury Services for Investment benchmarking services.
+Benchmarking reports are provided to the Council on a quarterly basis, and the Council has the opportunity to attend half yearly forum meetings with neighbouring authorities.
+This contract is kept under review to ensure that it continues to be useful to the Council.